lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

   }
   ```

-  Note that this function does not claim to be perfect or comprehensive.
+  Note that **this function does not claim to be perfect or comprehensive**.
 I haven't extensively tested it, nor do I know all the bells and whistles of the formula syntax to be able to do that.
 If you are doing something like this in your code, make sure to test this extensively.

-  PS: I nudged Airtable [on Twitter](https://twitter.com/loige/status/1555622372085997569) (with no response) and [their community forum](https://community.airtable.com/t/standard-way-to-prevent-formula-injections-when-using-airtable-as-a-backend-through-sdk/50283) (well, let's just say that the thread wasn't received particularly well...).
+  PS: I nudged Airtable [on Twitter](https://twitter.com/loige/status/1555622372085997569) (with no response) and [their community forum](https://community.airtable.com/t/standard-way-to-prevent-formula-injections-when-using-airtable-as-a-backend-through-sdk/50283) (well, let's just say that the thread wasn't received particularly well by some members of the community and that the conversation derailed a little...).
 I also reached out to their support channels and, hopefully, this will get somewhere...

   </div>